zzzprojects/docs/entityframeworkcore.com/pages/providers/providers-mysql.md

 ### How to Use MySQL Database Provider

-To use MySQL database provider, the first step is to install [MySql.Data.EntityFrameworkCore](https://www.nuget.org/packages/MySql.Data.EntityFrameworkCore/) NuGet package.
+To use the MySQL database provider, the first step is to install [MySql.Data.EntityFrameworkCore](https://www.nuget.org/packages/MySql.Data.EntityFrameworkCore/) NuGet package.
 Let's consider a simple model which contains three entities.

 Now to use Entity Framework Core with MySQL database, override the OnConfiguring method in the context class and set the MySQL data provider using `UseMySQL` method.